Discover a Healthier You with Livin' the Dream Daily!

 • Lipoic Acid Plus provides lipoic acid (ALA), which is involved in converting glucose into adenosine triphosphate (ATP) for energy.
 It is helpful for releasing stored glycogen from a fatty liver, and for sugar handling issues.

-A good start would be to choose one or two of these to start working on your sulfite detox abilities.
+A good start would be to choose one or two of these to start working on your sulfite sensitivity.
+Consider having these on hand before your holiday parties begin!

 Please let us know if you’d like to chat about a personalized nutrition protocol to support your health!